Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Residential treatment programs or longer-term rehab centers offer more substantive treatment options if you require a more supportive and lengthy treatment approach.

-Living in a treatment center offers you the option to change your physical location and gain supports around the clock to set yourself up for long-term recovery from a substance use disorder.
+Living in a treatment center offers you the option to change your physical location and gain support around the clock to set yourself up for long-term recovery from a substance use disorder.

 Partial Hospitalization Programs (PHPs)

-A PHP is a 5-day-per-week program in which you will attend therapy groups with peers in the program, meet with an individual therapist or case manager, and will likely engage in social activities with program attendees.
+A PHP is a 5-day-per-week program in which you will attend therapy groups with peers, meet with an individual therapist or case manager, and will likely engage in social activities with program attendees.
 Programs like this provide a significant amount of structure and social support while still allowing you to live at home.
+This is considered the most intensive level of outpatient support.
+You will still live at home while attending treatment, but your time commitment will be maximized.

 Intensive Outpatient Programs (IOPs)

-Many different types of IOPs exist, ranging from 3 to 5 days per week.
+Many different types of IOPs exist, ranging from three to five days per week.

 Outpatient Therapy